Beyond the Carnot limit: work extraction via an entropy battery: Distinguishability discussion

 To address this, let us restrict the state space to a single conserved property: linear momentum in one dimension.
-The initially distinguishable particles now occupy two unique, distinguishable positions in this reduced state space.
-If a mutual force acts between them, for example, in an elastic collision, momentum is redistributed under conservation laws.
-After the interaction, the individual particle momenta no longer provide a reliable distinguishing feature.
-Thus, in the momentum degree of freedom, the initially distinguishable particles become indistinguishable after collision.
+If a mutual force acts between them, for example, in an elastic collision, momentum is redistributed under the law of conservation of linear momentum.
+After the interaction, due to this redistribution, the individual particles momenta no longer act as a reliably distinguishable feature.
+Therefore, in the momentum degree of freedom, the initially distinguishable particles become indistinguishable after collision.
 Attempts to preserve distinguishability through continuous measurement only introduce further complications.
-While in principle classical properties of the two particles can be defined with arbitrary precision, this requires that the mutual forces driving momentum exchange also become arbitrarily negligible.
-In the limit of perfect precision, the particles are effectively non-interacting, as in the ideal gas model, which is not physically realistic.
-Moreover, defining distinguishability through measurement is problematic.
-Measurement must be performed using a probe particle.
-This probe must be initially at non-equilibrium with the ensemble, and ‘observes’ the microstates through thermalization, effectively performing a temperature measurement for each conserved quantity (see Appendix \ref{sec: Spin temperature}).
-The probe particle (measurement device) necessarily interacts with the system during the thermalization with the system.
-For sufficiently small particles in the two particle collision, a probe would perturb the final momentum distribution.
+Consider what happens when the two particles are classical.
+In principle, their properties can be defined with arbitrary precision.
+However, this implies that the mutual forces responsible for momentum exchange must become arbitrarily small.
+If any interaction were present, information would be shared between particles, making their individual states interdependent and less distinguishable.
+In other words, the act of interacting necessarily introduces correlations that blur the precise definition of each particle’s state.
+Therefore, in the limit of perfect precision, the particles must be effectively non-interacting, just as assumed in the ideal gas model.
+Moreover, defining distinguishability through measurement is problematic, as measurement must be performed using a probe particle, or via some interaction with the system of interest.
+The probe must initially be in a known low entropy state, which is at non-equilibrium with the ensemble, and the probe ‘observes’ the microstates of the ensemble through an effective thermalization.
+The measurement is in effect a temperature measurement for each conserved quantity (see Appendix \ref{sec: Spin temperature}).
+The probe particle (measurement device) necessarily interacts with the system during the effective thermalization.
+If the two particles that we intend on distinguishing are sufficiently small particles, the probe will perturb the final momentum distribution, removing the possibility of distinguishing the particles in a subsequent measurement, and ruling out continuous measurement as a means for enabling distinguishability.
 If the probe is non-perturbative or only weakly interacting, then insufficient information is obtained to guarantee distinguishability of the colliding particles \cite{cheong2012balance}.